MostafaGalal1/CSED25_Internships/README.md

 # CSED25 Internships

 ## Info
-Repository concerned with internships aligable for computer and systems students allocating a place for storing and easily accessing them.
+Repository concerned with internships aligable for CS students, allocating a space for storing and easily accessing them.

 ## Contribution
 If it happens to find any open internships, please fill the required details about it via this [form](https://docs.google.com/forms/d/e/1FAIpQLSd4RoZeTgh7bJ2fLb7HgJCombEjj1C4GJpUQKIFivW3ENlm_w/viewform?usp=sf_link).